 Rotate the washing if you have time/effort.
-Turn items over, reposition them etc to maximise the drying time.
+Turn items over, reposition them etc to minimise the drying time.

 Don’t overfill it.
 Don’t stack items on top of items.
-Have items on 2-3 bars if you can.
-However, if you have a large amount of washing then hanging the items over the individual bars will still get you dry washing, just expect it to take a little more time.
+Have items across 2-3 bars if you can.
+However, if you have a large amount of washing then hanging the items over the individual bars will still get you dry washing, just expect it to take more time.

 Turn it off overnight.
 If you can do your washing in the day, turn it on, let it warm up nicely and then turn it off overnight.
 You’ll be in bed anyway so for those hours it won’t be costing anything to run and your clothes will still be drying.
 If it isn’t done in the morning then pop it back on.
 If you’re short on time then leave it turned on overnight and give it a good 12 hours to dry everything.

 Don’t expect a miracle.
 Don’t put 3 loads of soaking wet washing on it and expect things to be dry in a few hours.
 This isn’t a tumble drier…!